nullhook/artboards-to-buffer/README.md

         .catch(console.log);
 ```

-To export an artboard and get the contents
+To export an artboard and get buffer data
 ```javascript
 new Sketch({file: sketchFile})
         .asExport({ outputPath })